Vidarious/Expired_Curator_2/resource/lib/database/doc/README.md

 ######Error \#1: Unable to connect to database.
 Curator Database is unable to connect to the designated database.
 Check your configuration information and ensure the database server is up and running.

+######Error \#2: Please contact the website administrator.
+No database statement was passed to Curator Database to be prepared -> prepareStatement().
+Error message is standardized for end user purposes.